fenomas/glsl-projectron/README.md

 npm start
 ```

-That launches a local build of the "Create" demo linked above.
+That serves a local build of the "Create" demo linked above, in `localhost:8080`.

-Use `npm run build` to rebuild all the code bundles.
+Use `npm run build` to rebuild the static version in `/docs`.

 To use this as a dependency, follow the example `docs/maker.js`: